-Competency Assessment: The ASPPB Board of Directors has approved the development and implementation of a skills-based examination for use at entry-level licensure that will be designed to augment and complement the EPPP foundational knowledge exam.
+Competency Assessment: After years of exploration and discussion with member boards and other psychology stakeholder groups, the ASPPB Board of Directors approved the development and implementation of a skills-based examination for use at entry-level licensure that will be designed to augment and complement the EPPP foundational knowledge exam.
 Together with the EPPP, the new exam will provide member boards with a comprehensive examination package by which to assess a licensure candidate's competency to practice independently.
 The current EPPP will be renamed the EPPP Step 1, and the new skills exam will be called the EPPP Step 2.
 This assessment package will assist member boards in meeting their mandate of public protection and in meeting the public's expectations regarding a board's assessment of competence of psychologists at the point of licensure.
 Our target date for implementation is January 2019.
 ASPPB will be communicating with its member jurisdictions, training directors, applicants for licensure and other relevant stakeholders as details about EPPP Step 2 content, registration process, cost and validation studies are available.